sourabhms66/Cancer_genomics_binary_outcome_prediction/README.md

  *PCA Transformation:* The data is reduced to two principal components.

  *Visualization:* A scatter plot is generated to show the separation between classes.

+## 3. Feature Importance Analysis
+Three different methods are used to identify important features:

+ *Random Forest Classifier:* Feature importances are extracted based on a trained Random Forest model.

+ *ANOVA F-statistic:* SelectKBest is used to identify the top features using the F-statistic.

+ *Relief-based Algorithm:* The ReliefF method selects features based on their relevance to the target class.